 |---|---|

-By understanding the required documentation and being prepared for potential objections, individuals can navigate the deputyship application process more effectively.
+By understanding the required documentation and being prepared for potential objections, families can navigate the deputyship application process more effectively.
+However, the complexity of this process is precisely why planning ahead with an LPA — while you still have capacity — is always the better approach.

 Timeframes for Setting Up LPA vs Deputyship